atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 #### Question 4: How does an Extended Kalman Filter differ from a regular Kalman Filter?
 Provide an example of where an EKF would be necessary or improvement, and detail why it would be needed in that situation.

 Answer: Extended Kalman filter uses linear approximation approach as against the regular Kalman filter.
-Extended Kalman filter used when the result is not Gaussian and Kalman filter equation cannot be used through Taylor series expansion.
+Extended Kalman filter used when the result is not Gaussian  like radar and Kalman filter equation cannot be used through Taylor series expansion.

 ## Bonus